 What if I said you could live video chat with a doctor and book an appointment at home instead of having to go to the hospital?

 There are hundreds, if not thousands of apps to choose from to download on your phone.
-But which apps are the best?
-Which apps will make you a more productive person, while also saving money at the same time?

 Read below to find out how you can save time and money with these free apps.